 Our call as Christians to support the women of Afghanistan.
-A special report by Molly Thomas
+An advance look at a special report by Molly Thomas appearing in print in our Jan/Feb 2025 issue.

 Imagine not being able to pray out loud in public, simply because you were born a female.
 That’s the reality in Afghanistan right now, arguably the worst country in the world to be a woman or a girl.
 Taliban rule means dark burqas line the streets of Kabul where every part of a woman’s body is viewed as a vice to society.
 Even a mesh screen must cover female eyes from being seen.
 If our eyes are a window to the soul, then Afghan women are not even afforded this simple dignity.
 Girls that once played sports are banned from fields and courts.
 Females are not even allowed to walk outside or go into the country’s national park without male supervision.